oracle-cne/ocne/doc/cluster-management/olvm.md

 The local file that contains the oVirt CA certificate.

 ### ovirtOCK
-The ovirtOCK specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.
+The ovirtOCK section specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.

 **storageDomainName**
 The name of an existing oVirt storage domain where the image will be uploaded.